SBARTACO/css-style-guide/README.md

  *
  * @tag This is a tag named 'tag'
  *
- * @todo This is a todo statement that describes an atomic task to be completed
- *   at a later date.
-It wraps after 80 characters and following lines are
- *   indented by 2 spaces.
  */

 /* Basic comment */
 ```

 <a name="format"></a>
 ## 4. Format